rcbarke/ml4g/term_project/data/README.md

 1. **Regenerate PRB traces** on **NVIDIA Aerial cuPHY/cuMAC** running on DGX Spark / GH200, with:
    - GPU-accelerated L1 and MAC,
    - 0.5 ms slot timing enforced at the hardware level,
    - per-TTI ledgers via Aerial’s data lake.
 2. **Keep the CSV schema identical** so that:
    - the **graph construction and GNN code in this repo are drop-in**.
-3. Re-train the same GraphSAGE model on the new traces and re-evaluate:
+3. Re-train the same Graph model on the new traces and re-evaluate:
    - That becomes the “PRB-Graph on true URLLC-grade traces” paper / follow-up.

 This README is intentionally explicit so that anyone who encounters this dataset in the future understands **both its value (for teaching and prototyping)** and **its limitations (for scientific claims).**